-Free returns means they can purchase whatever they want and not have to worry.
-Once they receive your product, and are happy with it, they’ll buy from you again.
+Free returns mean they can purchase whatever they want and not have to worry.
+Once they receive your product and are happy with it, they’ll buy from you again.
 And knowing they can return any future purchases, if need be, puts you ahead of all the other stores offering similar products.

-Free returns is a particularly good idea if you sell clothing items.
+Free returns are a particularly good idea if you sell clothing items.
 Fit can be a tricky thing for online buyers so if you remove that concern, they are more likely to purchase.

 6. Start a “Refer a Friend” Program